Before you begin

 }

-This endpoint returns the overall application status, including frontend, backend, and spec generation jobs.curl --request GET \
+This endpoint returns the overall application status, including frontend, backend, and spec generation jobs.curl -H "Content-Type: application/json" \

 Spec generation is complete when the spec task shows Completed.
 Retrieve the generated spec

-After the spec job is completed, retrieve the generated spec:curl --request GET \
+After the spec job is completed, retrieve the generated spec:curl -H "Content-Type: application/json" \

 Response (HTTP 200){